Temperature-dependent acoustic loss at microwave frequencies in thin-film lithium niobate

 We also analyze the temperature-dependent acoustic propagation loss in bulk LN and suspended LN thin film.
-As shown in Fig. \ref{Fig4}, the propagation losses measured on these two platforms show a linear temperature dependence from 4~K to room temperature, similar to LNOS.
-Attributing to the Akhiezer damping, the acoustic propagation loss extrapolated to different frequencies is of the same order of magnitude as previously reported values \cite{slobodnik1970microwave,lu2020low}.
+As shown in Fig.~\ref{Fig4}, the propagation losses measured on these two platforms show a linear temperature dependence from 4~K to room temperature, similar to LNOS.
+This behavior is consistent with Akhiezer damping.
+The acoustic propagation loss extrapolated to different frequencies is of the same order of magnitude as previously reported values \cite{slobodnik1970microwave,lu2020low}.
 The linear fit indicates that bulk and suspended LN exhibit similar temperature-dependent acoustic loss but differ slightly in the temperature-independent residual loss.
-The latter could be attributed to defect scattering in crystals or at the released interface.
+The latter may arise from defect scattering in the crystal, scattering at the released interface, or strain variations induced during the release process.

-Compared with bulk LN, the acoustic propagation losses in TFLN platforms are higher by several dB/mm, even after excluding the loss associated with the BOX layer.
+Compared with bulk LN, the acoustic propagation losses in TFLN platforms are higher by several dB/mm.
 To further investigate the origin of this excess loss, we examine the crystal quality and bonding interfaces of the TFLN platforms using scanning transmission electron microscopy (STEM).
 The STEM imaging was performed on an aberration-corrected Nion UltraSTEM electron microscope operated at 60 kV, using a semi-convergence angle of 32 mrad.
 High-angle annular dark-field (HAADF) images were acquired with semi-collection angles ranging from 80-200 mrad, using a probe current of 10 pA.
-Fig. \ref{Fig5} (a), (b) shows STEM images of the bonding interface of the LNOI substrate, showing a good structural quality with a well-resolved LN lattice at the interface.
+Fig. \ref{Fig5}(a), (b) shows STEM images of the bonding interface of the LNOI substrate, showing a good structural quality with a well-resolved LN lattice at the interface.
 An approximately 6 nm contrast variation is observed at the interface, which requires further analysis to determine its chemical composition.
-A similar bonding interface condition of LNOS is shown in Fig. \ref{Fig5} (c).
+A similar bonding interface condition of LNOS is shown in Fig. \ref{Fig5}(c).
 Amorphization is observed at the interface, resulting in a brighter contrast of approximately 2.7~nm in the LN layer and a 7~nm-thick dark layer in the sapphire substrate.
 The darker contrast is likely due to ion milling during focused ion beam–transmission electron microscopy (FIB–TEM) sample preparation, which induces oxygen vacancies.